beauwilliams/Solidity-Multichain-Deployments-Shared-Address/README.md

 ]
 ```

-With our nonces set equally as above, deploying the SAME contract, to MULTIPLE networks from the SAME wallet will result in EQUAL contract addresses on each network
+With our nonces set equally as above, deploying the SAME contract, to MULTIPLE networks from the SAME wallet will result in EQUAL contract addresses on each network using `CREATE` opcode through an EOA

 ### 2. Deploy a Deterministic Deploy Factory Contract

+NOTE: `CREATE2` opcode is used here to deploy multiple contracts from the same factory address, which was deployed on multiple chains with the same address in **Step 1** using `CREATE` opcode

+`CREATE2` can be called only from smart contracts (EOA can't use CREATE2)

 ```solidity
 // SPDX-License-Identifier: MIT